-It’s pretty easy to see the value of a traditional, hands-on TEFL course that includes teaching practice, such as the well-known Cambridge CELTA or the Bridge IDELT courses, but does that mean an online course should be ruled out entirely?
+It’s pretty easy to see the value of a traditional, hands-on TEFL course that includes teaching practice, such as the well-known Cambridge CELTA or the Bridge IDELT courses, but does that mean online course options should be ruled out entirely?
 Definitely not!
+There are many great online course options out there - read our tips for finding a good one.

 |Traditional Classroom||Virtual Classroom|